 “…and what you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also.” – 2 Timothy 2:2

-During his residency at CWC, James will be in charge of Sunday morning youth programming, where deep discipleship will be his focus.
+During his residency at CWC, James will be spending his time in youth as well as spiritual formation.

 His hobbies include: reading, hiking, playing with dogs, and having deep, thought provoking discussions.